Haruharu-hub/hazard-project/README.md

 - Preloaded images are analyzed using [LLaVA](https://github.com/haotian-liu/LLaVA), a large vision-language model, through a multi-step reasoning framework.
 - LLaVA generates a descriptive caption for each image, assesses and highlights possible hazards according to those rules.

+## ‼️ Data Availability
+Due to copyright restrictions, the data are not publicly available.
+Access may be granted upon reasonable request.
+Contact: Stephanie, szng@deakin.edu.au

 ## ⚙️ Setup Instructions

 ### 1. Clone this repository and navigate to main folder